New Mexico Lobos men's basketball: Steve Alford (2007–2013)

 Steve Alford coached the Lobos for six seasons, compiling a 155–52 (.749) record with three NCAA tournament appearances, at least a share of four league titles, and two conference tournament championships.
 As a player Alford had been a prolific scorer and two-time All-American at Indiana, winning a national championship, and earning an Olympic gold medal with the U.S. national team.
 He had been a collegiate coach for 16 seasons, the previous eight at Iowa, amassing over 300 career wins.

 An early objective for Alford was to change the culture of the program regarding discipline and academic focus.
 Under McKay, J.R.
 Giddens had frequently missed games due to disciplinary problems.
-Alford applied a strict regimen and Giddens responded with a standout senior season, leading the team with 16 points and nine rebounds a game.Giddens led the MWC in rebounding and was among the league leaders in numerous other categories.
-2007–08 MWC Season Summary, Sports-Reference.com.
-Six other players averaged between seven and ten points as balanced scoring became a hallmark of Lobo squads under Alford.2007–08 New Mexico Lobos Roster and Stats, Sports-Reference.com.
+Alford applied a strict regimen and Giddens responded with a standout senior season, leading the team with 16 points and nine rebounds a game.
+Six other players averaged between seven and ten points as balanced scoring became a hallmark of Lobo squads under Alford.
 The Lobos began the 2007–08 season 14–2 before losing four of six in league; they then won eight of nine to close out the regular season.
 They lost in the conference tournament but received a bid to the NIT, losing at Cal to finish 24–9, the most wins for a first-year Lobo coach to date.
 Giddens was named MWC Co-Player of the Year and received an AP All-American Honorable Mention.
 He was selected as the 30th pick in the first round of the 2008 NBA draft by Boston.

 The 2008–09 Lobos mixed four veterans with young Alford recruits and were picked in the preseason to finish fifth in the MWC.
 Senior Tony Danridge led the unit with 15 points a game, though they again relied on balance and teamwork.
 The Lobos struggled to a 9–7 start before pulling together in league play, going 12–4 after winning their final five games to gain a share of the MWC title.
 They lost in the first round of the conference tournament, however, and were again relegated to the NIT, where they beat Nebraska but lost at Notre Dame, finishing the season 22–12.
 Danridge was named All-MWC, and Alford was tabbed MWC Coach of the Year.